-Management, including the principal executive officer and principal financial officer of the Trust, assessed the effectiveness of the Trust's and the Funds' internal control over financial reporting as of December 31, 2023.
+Management, including the principal executive officer and principal financial officer of the Trust, assessed the effectiveness of the Trust's and the Funds' internal control over financial reporting as of December 31, 2024.
 Their assessment included an evaluation of the design of the Trust's and the Funds' internal control over financial reporting and testing of the operational effectiveness of their internal control over financial reporting.
 In making its assessment, the Trust's management has utilized the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission (COSO) in its report entitled Internal Control - Integrated Framework (2013).
-Based on their assessment and those criteria, management, including the principal executive officer and principal financial officer of the Trust, concluded that the Trust's and the Funds' internal control over financial reporting was effective as of December 31, 2023.
+Based on their assessment and those criteria, management, including the principal executive officer and principal financial officer of the Trust, concluded that the Trust's and the Funds' internal control over financial control over financial officer of the Trust, concluded that the Trust's and the Funds' internal control over financial reporting was effective as of December 31, 2024.